opcode81/sensAI/README-dev.md

 **Attention**: Make sure that any optional sensAI dependencies (which are not included in the `docs` tox environment) are added to `docs/conf.py` under `autodoc_mock_imports`.

+### Notebooks

+Notebooks in the `notebooks/` folder are executed and saved with outputs to the `docs/` folder by a test in `notebooks/test_notebooks.py`.

+Notebooks are included in the documentation in `docs/index.rst`.

 ### Manually Running the Docs Build

 The docs build is designed to be run by tox.
-As soon as a single iPython notebook is included, `sensai` must be available as an installed dependency in the environment in which the docs build is run, as the notebook executions takes place in a Jupyter environment.
+As soon as a single iPython notebook is included in index.rst, `sensai` must be available as an installed dependency in the environment in which the docs build is run, as the notebook executions take place in a Jupyter environment where we can't simply extend sys.path.

 Under Linux, running tox should work fine.
 Under Windows, we are yet to succeed.

-To run the docs build without tox, first create an environment that has the additional requirements installed and, most importantly, sensai installed.
+To run the docs build without tox (under Windows), first create an environment that has the additional requirements installed.

     conda env create -n sensai-docs -f environment.yml conda activate sensai-docs
     pip install sphinx sphinx_rtd_theme nbsphinx

+Then, to build the docs, we need to perform the following steps with the new environment `sensai-docs` activated.
+The first command installs the current source version of  `sensai` itself.

     pip install .

-The last command obviously needs to be repeated every time the library changes.
-In the new environment `sensai-docs`, we can then run the sphinx build

     rm -rf docs-build; mkdir docs-build
-    sphinx -b html docs docs-build
+    sphinx-build -b html docs docs-build

 # Creating a New Release